InZone banner

 GLOBAL UNIVERSITY ACADEMY

-Eager to expand its reach and broaden its impact, InZone is among the founders and a global lead with University of Oslo of the Global University Academy, a virtual university for refugees strong of more than twenty academic and humanitarian partners already.
+Building on this experience, InZone is committed to expanding its reach and impact.
+Together with the University of Oslo, it is a founding member and co-lead of the Global University Academy, a virtual university for refugees that already brings together more than twenty academic and humanitarian partners worldwide.

 READ MORE...